Kamen Rider Saber: Production

 The Kamen Rider Saber trademark was registered by Toei on May 29, 2020.

 On 22 July 2020, Kamen Rider Saber was officially announced during a press conference alongside its cast, and it was announced that the show was planned to feature at least 10 Riders.
 Along with the titular character, five other Riders were confirmed: Blades, Espada, Buster, Kenzan, and Calibur.
 Following the series premiere, additional Riders Slash, Falchion, Saikou, Sabela, Durandal, Solomon, and Storious were announced to be part of the cast.

 The opening theme song "ALMIGHTY ~Kamen no Yakusoku" is performed by the band Tokyo Ska Paradise Orchestra with the band Alexandros' Yoohei Kawakami, who provides the vocals.
-Tokyo Ska Paradise Orchestra also performs the ending theme song, with Kinichi Motegi, the band's drummer, providing the vocals.
+Tokyo Ska Paradise Orchestra also performs the ending theme song "Kamen Rider Saber", with Kinichi Motegi, the band's drummer, providing the vocals.
+This is the first time since Kamen Rider Hibiki that an ending theme was produced, and the ending footage is also the first time in the Kamen Rider series to be primarily centered around dance.